jbc-cp/csc202-assignments/projects/3/ass3a.md

   systems.
   * Suppose the file to be encoded contained:	ddddddddddddddddccccccccbbbbaaff
   * Numbers in positions of freq counts 		[96:104] = [0, 2, 4, 8, 16, 0, 2, 0]
-  * For an empty file, this function should return a list of size 256 filled with all 0s.
+  * For an empty file, this function should return an array of size 256 filled with all 0s.

 ### Data Definition for Huffman Tree

 A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.
-(Note: None is *not* a legal HTree.)
+(Note: None is *not* a legal HTree.
+That's what the HLeaf is for!)

 * An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
 An HLeaf contains only an occurrence count